 Physical dependence occurs through the process of neuro-adaptation, in which the brain and body begin become accustomed to the changes the substance effects and normalize to them so that the user begins feeling abnormal in the absence of the drug.
 It is often accompanied by tolerance, in which higher doses of a substance are needed to achieve the desired effect.

-An individual who is physically dependent on a substance will experience withdrawal symptoms when the substance is abruptly discontinued.
+An individual who is physically dependent on a substance will experience withdrawal symptoms when it is abruptly discontinued.

-Different substances bring different withdrawal symptoms, experienced on a continuum from mild to severe.
-The substance causes one effect, adaptation occurs, and an abrupt discontinuation of substance use creates the opposite effect.
+Different substances bring different withdrawal effects and symptoms, experienced on a continuum from mild to severe.
+The substance causes one effect, adaptation occurs, and an abrupt discontinuation of use creates the opposite effect.

 For example, when alcohol, which has a depressant effect, is discontinued, there is a rebound effect in which the central nervous system becomes hyperactive.
 For stimulants, such as cocaine, depression is common withdrawal effect.

 While physical dependence is an aspect of addiction, it need not be experienced to have what is diagnostically labeled a “substance use disorder.”